-To become an engineer, you will need to earn a bachelor’s in engineering degree at minimum.
+To become an engineer, you will need to earn a bachelor’s in engineering with an emphasis in project management degree at minimum.
 Due to the diversity of this field, it is important to have an understanding of your particular interests, career goals and the required coursework so you can study the discipline that is right for you.

 College coursework will vary depending on the area you wish to study.
 You can expect to take advanced courses in math and science to prepare you for your engineering courses.
 As you progress in your program, classes will target specific content areas relevant to your degree.
 You will also be required to take general education classes, which may be in subjects such as business leadership, humanities and social sciences.